Namakgale

 Namakgale is a large township lying 12 km outside Phalaborwa in Mopani District in the Limpopo province of South Africa.
 Its nearest neighbouring townships are Lulekani, Makhushane, Maseke and Mashishimale on the R71 road to Gravelotte (GaMaenetje).
 It is next to the Kruger National Park on the north eastern part of the Limpopo province previously Northern Transvaal.

-The township enjoys the annual Marula festival during the months of February and March, when the ripe Marula fruit harvest is at its peak, and the Marula traditional beer is brewed.
-This is home to the Amarula liqueur is harvested, and the pulp is shipped to Cape Town for further processing.
-The citizens of Namakgale will enjoy the Mopani worms first harvest during March and April, and the second harvest in December. the Mopani tree and the Morula tree are very important to the residents of the Namakgale as they bring important community subsistence farming.
+The township enjoys the annual marula festival during February and March, when the ripe marula fruit harvest is at its peak, and the marula traditional beer is brewed.
+This is where the Amarula liqueur is made, and the pulp is shipped to Cape Town for further processing.
+The citizens of Namakgale enjoy the Mopani worms first harvest during March and April, and the second harvest in December.
+The Mopani tree and the Morula tree are important to the residents of the Namakgale as they bring important community subsistence farming.